vertica/vertica-kubernetes/CONTRIBUTING.md

-First off, thank you for considering contributing to *vertica-kubernetes* and helping make it even better than it is today!
+Thank you for contributing to *vertica-kubernetes*!

-This document will guide you through the contribution process.
+This document guides you through the contribution process.
 There are a number of ways you can help:

  - [Bug Reports](#bug-reports)
  - [Feature Requests](#feature-requests)